box/box-python-sdk-gen/docs/shield_information_barriers.md

 ## Get shield information barrier with specified ID

-Get shield information barrier based on provided ID.
+Get shield information barrier based on provided ID..

 This operation is performed by calling function `get_shield_information_barrier_by_id`.